Go Back

 - Representation of a financial institution sued in a class action for, among other things, charging overdraft fees on debit card transactions (referred to by the plaintiff’s class action bar as “APPSN” transactions).
 We brought an early motion to dismiss the APPSN related claims, which was granted by the Court.

 - Won a decision in the U.S. Court of Appeals for the Eighth Circuit affirming an over $4 million summary judgment ruling for a national leasing company client.
 The lessee had sued to recover millions in lease payments it had made, sought to avoid paying millions more, and sought to recharacterize the lease agreement into a secured transaction.
 We counterclaimed for breach of contract.
-The summary judgment ruling was affirmed and our client was awarded over half a million dollars in fees.
+The summary judgment ruling was affirmed, and our client was awarded over half a million dollars in fees.

 Honors & Awards